jawuanlewis/hangman-web-app/README.md

 ## Design & Planning

 I used Figma to design and finalize the user interface, with some brief notes about backend control flow.
-Designs can be viewed [here](https://www.figma.com/design/tOop8Aqlh0zycbjdERI0Ut/Hangman?node-id=0-1&t=uR8s9pxzcX4Zwzt0-1).
+Designs can be viewed <a href="https://www.figma.com/design/tOop8Aqlh0zycbjdERI0Ut/Hangman?node-id=0-1&t=uR8s9pxzcX4Zwzt0-1" target="_blank">here</a>.

 - **Step 1:** Define the app's color scheme, typography, and iconography.
 - **Step 2:** Begin designing global layout elements (Header, Nav Bar, Footer).